 Do you need a car when living in Norway?

-All in all, I would say that most people shouldn’t really worry about them owning a car: you can definitely live a good life without one and the cost savings are huge!
+But all in all, I would say that most people shouldn’t really worry about owning a car: you can definitely live a good life without one and the cost savings are huge!

 Estimated monthly costs in Norway

-So consider my recommended amount below (or cost of living estimation – whatever you want to call it) closer to the minimum amount required to live a decent life here in Norway.
+Consider my recommended amount below (or cost of living estimation – whatever you want to call it) closer to the minimum amount required to live a decent life here in Norway – the more you have for it, the better

 Rent & Utilities (internet & TV included): 1,500 Euros / month